ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 5. That it should bo constantly used ,
 for dally food.
 Either cooked or raw, or
 in the form of catsup, it is the most
-I healthy article now i
+I healthy article now in use.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/vi_eclipse_ver01%2Fdata%2Fsn85038624%2F00280762635%2F1865081101%2F0188.jp2/pct:69.523451,86.291879,15.327745,10.550807/!600,600/0/default.jpg"/>
 </td>